pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/saml-sso.md

 meta_desc: Learn how to make the self-hosted Pulumi ready for SAML SSO with any IdP.
 Self-hosting is available as part of the Enterprise Edition.
 ---

-The self-hosted option allows you to control various aspects of the Pulumi Service including how users will sign in to the [Pulumi Service](/docs/guides/self-hosted/components/console/).
+The self-hosted option allows you to control various aspects of the Pulumi Cloud including how users will sign in to the [Pulumi Cloud](/docs/guides/self-hosted/components/console/).

 ## Creating The Keys